 If I were to give one piece of advice to a young girl, it would be to follow your dreams, whatever they may be.
 If there is something that you are passionate about, do not let anyone tell you it is a crazy dream.
 If you put your mind to it and work hard, you can achieve your goals.

 At a very young age, Heather became a very driven girl.
 Inspired by the Challenger disaster in 1986, she has turned her childhood dream to work for NASA into a reality.
-As a college student looking for her opportunity to work for NASA, Maliska participated in an internship at NASA’s Dryden Flight Research Center in Edwards, Calif.
+As a college student looking for her opportunity to work for NASA, Maliska participated in an internship at NASA’s Armstrong Flight Research Center in Edwards, Calif.
 Being able to witness flight test first hand as well as focus on leadership opportunities within NASA was more than enough to convince Ms. Maliska she was at the right place.
 Ultimately it was this experience at Dryden that opened the door for her at NASA.
-After Ms. Maliska received her Bachelor of Science degree in mechanical engineering from the University of Wisconsin-Madison in 1999, she began her career at NASA Dryden as an aerospace engineer.
+After Ms. Maliska received her Bachelor of Science degree in mechanical engineering from the University of Wisconsin-Madison in 1999, she began her career at NASA Armstrong as an aerospace engineer.
 Ms. Maliska worked in the Aerostructures group contributing to several projects including the X-38 astronaut crew return vehicle, Aerostructures Test Wing, and the F-18 Active Aeroelastic Wing.
 Striving for a challenge as a junior engineer, her first lead engineer position came in 2002 when she became the lead structures engineer on the F-15 Intelligent Flight Control System project.
 When given the opportunity to work on the spaceflight side of NASA, Ms. Maliska jumped at the challenge and became the lead systems integration engineer for both Ascent Abort-1 and 2 tests for the Orion Abort Flight Test Project in 2006.
 Her primary responsibilities were to organize and lead activities for system integration and provide technical direction and guidance.
 In 2010, Ms. Maliska moved on to the Environmentally Responsible Aviation project as the airframe technology project engineer managing and ensuring technical excellence of the activities.
 Ms. Maliska currently serves as the NASA X-48C project manager, supervising the safe and successful flight test of the X-48C Blended Wing Body aircraft.